-- BECQ 2017 SLR Map Layer Updates: Methodology for Coastal Flood Geoprocessing (August 2017): Updates original sea level rise (SLR) mapping methodology appended to the Saipan Climate Change Vulnerability Assessment (Greene and Skeele 2014), summarizing local and regional sea level data used to develop coastal flooding scenarios for Saipan, CNMI, and outlining basic geospatial processing steps to derive spatial data for six of those scenarios. - Garapan Area Shoreline Assessment Study (USACE 2017): USACE provided the Garapan Area Shoreline Assessment Study as guidance for addressing shoreline erosion.
+- CNMI Standard State Mitigation Plan Update (SSMP; CNMI HSEM 2018): These updates include stakeholder input, integrated 2014-2018 mitigation plans and projects, hazard profiles and impacts, updated CNMI demographic and statistical data from errors in 2010 census data, recent upgrades to CNMI telecommunications and weather monitoring, data regarding groundwater wells and utilities capacity and infrastructure, data from Typhoon Soudelor and other severe weather events, and revised references. - BECQ 2017 SLR Map Layer Updates: Methodology for Coastal Flood Geoprocessing (August 2017): Updates original sea level rise (SLR) mapping methodology appended to the Saipan Climate Change Vulnerability Assessment (Greene and Skeele 2014), summarizing local and regional sea level data used to develop coastal flooding scenarios for Saipan, CNMI, and outlining basic geospatial processing steps to derive spatial data for six of those scenarios. - Garapan Area Shoreline Assessment Study (USACE 2017): USACE provided the Garapan Area Shoreline Assessment Study as guidance for addressing shoreline erosion.
 The study was conducted due to concerns about erosion and the need to protect coastal ecosystems, upland development, and infrastructure.
 This guidance may be used for encouraging green or hybrid stabilization methods over grey stabilization methods. - Shoreline Monitoring 2018 Data Report (BECQ-DCRM 2018): Shoreline erosion is an on-going problem especially after high intensity storm events.
 DCRM Shoreline Monitoring was more robust under the 2016-2020 cycle.
 Data collection persists and improvements to understanding shoreline dynamics are underway.
-Likely future outcomes of the change are that the CNMI will be able to better predict and model outcomes for changing shoreline scenarios especially as storm events and climate hazards are increasing in intensity. - Low-Impact Development Best Management Practices: Past, Present, and Future (Hawaii Ohana Kit ADU & Home Building System 2018): This document was a broad assessment of the most relevant low-impact development best management practices applicable in the CNMI.
-The report was based on the concept that the implementing and incentivizing of low-impact development BMPs is critical to safeguarding the CNMI's cultural and environmental resources. - Guidance Manual for Smart, Safe Growth (SSG) CNMI (Nimbus Environmental 2018): The SSG Guidance Manual introduces SSG and discusses adaptation measures, recommendations for government action, planning resources, regulatory instruments, and tools to work towards SSG in the CNMI.
-This Guidance Manual presents key issues and tools to facilitate leadership and action towards SSG, including a review matrix which is being applied to project scoping and development.
+Likely future outcomes of the change are that the CNMI will be able to better predict and model outcomes for changing shoreline scenarios especially as storm events and climate hazards are increasing in intensity and frequency. - Low-Impact Development Best Management Practices: Past, Present, and Future.
+(Hawaii Ohana Kit ADU & Home Building System 2018): This document was a broad assessment of the most relevant low-impact development best management practices applicable in the CNMI.
+The report was based on the concept that the implementation and incentivization of low-impact development BMPs is critical to safeguarding the CNMI's cultural and environmental resources. - Guidance Manual for Smart, Safe Growth (SSG) CNMI (Nimbus Environmental 2018): This Guidance Manual introduces SSG and discusses adaptation measures, recommendations for government action, planning resources, regulatory instruments, and tools to work towards SSG in the CNMI.
+This Guidance Manual presents key issues and tools to facilitate leadership and action towards SSG.
 This Guidance Manual aims to help the CNMI Government evaluate planning and development initiatives for conformance with SSG Principles in a consistent and uniform manner.
 Information presented here can be worked into regular CNMI processes and policies such as updates to planning documents and regulations. - Sustainable CNMI (Horsley Witten Group 2018): A Manual for Sustainable Design, Construction, and Operational Practices for the Hotel Sector.
-The report provides guidance on how the implementation of best management practices (BMPs) during hotel design, construction, and operation can contribute to long-term environmental, societal/ cultural, and economic sustainability. - Saipan Shoreline Access and Shoreline Enhancement Assessment (Sea Engineering 2018): A comprehensive survey of the condition of select beaches on the island of Saipan, Commonwealth of the Northern Mariana Islands.
-Sea Engineering assessed eighteen beaches along the coastline of Saipan to determine vulnerability to coastal erosion and identified site-specific shoreline enhancement opportunities.
+The report provides guidance on how the implementation of best management practices (BMPs) during hotel design, construction, and operation can contribute to long-term environmental, societal/ cultural, and economic sustainability.

+• Saipan Shoreline Access and Shoreline Enhancement Assessment (Sea Engineering 2018): A comprehensive survey of the condition of select beaches on the island of Saipan, Commonwealth of the Northern Mariana Islands.
+Sea Engineering assessed eighteen beaches along the coastline of Saipan to determine each one's vulnerability to coastal erosion and identified site-specific shoreline enhancement opportunities.